 EPCs and DECs are intended to create greater awareness and stimulate demand for more energy efficient buildings.

 Planning also plays an important role in delivering holistic sustainable development.
 Most planning legislation and guidance is relatively ‘high-level’ and does not generally impact upon the detailed design and construction of buildings.
-Two exceptions to this are Supplementary Planning Guidance and the Merton Rule.
+One exception to this is Supplementary Planning Guidance.

 Supplementary Planning Guidance (SPG) and Supplementary Planning Documents (SPDs) provides greater detail on the delivery of local development plans.
 Many local planning authorities have SPG/SPDs relating to the design and construction of sustainable buildings.
 This guidance can vary dramatically from authority to authority and includes information relating to operational and renewable energy and materials selection criteria, etc. SPG and SPDs are considered in the determination of planning applications.